raydium-io/raydium-contract-instructions/README.md

 # Overview

-Rust API to Ryadium on chain contracts
+Rust API to Raydium on chain contracts